 Gather Your Ingredients

 You’ll need some simple ingredients which you probably already have on hand.
 See the recipe below for the full list.

 Blend All the Ingredients

 You place all your ingredients in a blender and mix!

 Once everything has been mixed well, pour the mixture into a greased 8×11.5 (2 qt) baking dish.

 Bake at 350 for approximately 55 minutes or until this beautiful golden color is achieved.

 Allow your corn soufflé to cool before cutting it.
 Make sure you use a good, sharp knife in order to get a clean cut.

-I personally love topping mine with what we call in Honduras Mantequilla Rala.
+I personally love topping mine with my homemade Honduran Mantequilla Rala.
 It’s our version of sour cream but I hate to compare it to sour cream since it’s oh so much tastier and better.

 - Preheat oven to 350°.